by Ben Best

 (return to contents)

 The human body can manufacture most of the fats it needs, including cholesterol, saturated fatty acids and unsaturated fatty acids.
-But there are two fatty acids which cannot be manufactured in the body, and which must be obtained from dietary sources: linoleic acid and alpha-linolenic acid.
-These are the essential fatty acids.
+But there are fatty acids which cannot be manufactured in the body, and which must be obtained from dietary sources, for example linoleic acid and alpha-linolenic acid.
+These are essential fatty acids.
 Linoleic acid is an 18-carbon chain with 2 double-bonds, whereas alpha-linolenic acid is an 18-carbon chain with 3 double-bonds.
 The position of double-bonds in a fatty acid is critical to function, and this is especially true of double-bonds close to the methyl end.
 For long-chain fatty acids, the body's enzymes cannot add double-bonds near the methyl end.

 A fatty acid has a carboxylic acid at one end and a methyl group at the other end.
 Carbon atoms in a fatty acid are identified by Greek letter on the basis of their distance from the carboxylic acid.
 The carbon atom closest to the to the carboxylic acid is the alpha (α) carbon, the next adjacent carbon is the beta (β) carbon, etc. In a long-chain fatty acid the carbon atom in the methyl group is called the omega (ω) carbon because omega is the last letter of the Greek alphabet.
 Because the closest double-bond to the methyl group in linoleic acid is 6 carbon atoms away from the methyl, linoleic acid is called an omega−6 (ω−6 or n−6) fatty acid.
 For alpha-linolenic acid, the double-bond closest to the methyl group is only 3 carbons away, so it is an omega−3 (ω−3 or n−3) ) fatty acid.
 The carbon next to the carboxylic acid is called the alpha carbon because alpha is the first letter of the Greek alphabet.
 But to confuse matters, the acid end of a fatty acid is called the delta (δ) end.